SeaOfNodes/Simple/chapter15/README.md

 Arrays have a unique type, which is actually just a `TypeStruct` with fields named `#` and `[]`.
-Since these are not available as field names from within the Parser, users can write their own structs which get confused as arrays.
+Since these are not available as field names from within the Parser, users cannot write their own structs which get confused as arrays.

 These `TypeStruct` arrays otherwise behave exactly as a `TypeStruct`.